Martin Collison, BSc (Hons), FRSA, FCIEA, FRAgS, MIAgrM

 Lynn has a background in commercial horticulture with experience of dealing with the multiples, wholesale markets and direct sales.
 This has included working for businesses in Lincolnshire (fresh produce), ornamentals (Norfolk) and nursery stock production (Essex).

-Lynn runs a flock of pedigree Norfolk Horn Sheep (and is a member of the Norfolk Horn Breeders Group committee), successfully showing and selling breeding stock and utilising conservation grazing.
+Lynn runs a flock of pedigree Norfolk Horn Sheep (and has since 2023 been the Chairwoman of the Norfolk Horn Breeders Group), successfully showing and selling breeding stock and utilising conservation grazing.
 Lynn is also a member of the Rare Breeds Survival Trust (RBST) and judges a range of sheep breeds at county shows across the UK.

 Lynn has particular interests in livestock breeding, agricultural development, sustainability and rural services.
 She has delivered and analysed large scale consultation activities with rural businesses, public sector bodies and business organisations, ranging from face to face and telephone interviews, to public consultation events for up to 200 people and surveys of over 130 farm businesses.